Socialism in Finland: The Communist Party in the Cold War

-Due to the Moscow Armistice, Communism was relegalized in Finland by the Soviet Union.
-This allowed the Communist Party of Finland (SKP) to reemerge legally and Communists were released from prison after the Continuation War in October 1944.
+Following the Moscow Armistice's relegalisation of communism in Finland, the Communist Party of Finland (SKP) reemerged, and communists were released from prison after the Continuation War in October 1944.
 The Communist Party would receive financial assistance from the Soviet Union, and the Communist Party was believed to have approximately 40,000 members in the mid-1960s.
-The Communist Party would officially believe in Marxism–Leninism until the 1966 Party Assembly, when Aarne Saarinen began to move the party towards Eurocommunism.
+The Communist Party would officially believe in Marxism–Leninism until the 1966 Party Assembly, when Aarne Saarinen began to move the party towards Eurocommunism, and would be more vigilant in resisting Soviet influence within the party.

+Taisto Sinisalo was the main proponent against Eurocommunism, and sought to take a more favourable position towards the Soviet Union, than the party had taken.
+Taistoism, the term for the ideology of Sinisalo, was often referred to as Stalinist, and was born out of the conflict between Taisto Sinisalo and Arvo Aalto, alongside the position to take on the Prague Spring, and subsequent Warsaw Pact invasion of Czechoslovakia.
+The Warsaw Pact invasion of Czechoslovakia was extremely controversial, and caused a split within the party when the party officially condemned the invasion, and when the Kyminlaakso District Organization of the SKP defended the actions of the Soviet Union.
+Taistoism was a well-known ideology in Finland, and Sinisalo became a well-known person to the public, especially after a Helsingin Sanomat article on the movement and Kulttuuritaistolaisuus (Cultural Taistoism).

+Cultural Taistoism was the phenomenon of Taistoist messaging being spread through popular culture, especially in the leftist political music movement of the 1970s in Finland.
+Love Records, a record company well-known for their Marxist-Leninist songs was highly influential.
+Love Records, alongside individual bands and musical groups such as Agit-prop and KOM-teatteri, were known across Finland.
+Thousands of Taistoists would be expelled from the Communist Party throughout 1985–1987, and they would organize into the Communist Party of Finland (Unity) (SKPy).
+In the 1988 the SKPy would face a party split, leading to the formation of the Communist Workers' Party – For Peace and Socialism, who claimed the SKPy weren't Marxist-Leninist enough.
+The SKPy, which rebranded itself to the Communist Party of Finland in 1994, is the successor of the Communist Party and states that they believe in Marxism-Leninism.

 In 1990, The Communist Party of Finland (SKP) decided to unite with the Finnish People's Democratic League (SKDL) and Democratic Alternative (DV) to form the Left Alliance, a democratic socialist political party.
 This marked the end of political activity for the SKP, and the SKP declared bankruptcy in 1992 and was officially dissolved in 1996, then removed from the association register in 1999.

-Conflicts over Eurocommunism and the party's relationship with the Soviet Union.
-Taisto Sinisalo was the main proponent against Eurocommunism and wished to take an even more favourable position towards the Soviet Union than the party already had.
-Taistoism, a term to refer to the ideology of Sinisalo, was often referred to as Stalinist and was born out of the conflict between Taisto Sinisalo and Arvo Aalto, alongside the Prague Spring, when the Soviet Union invaded Czechoslovakia.
-The Soviet Invasion of Czechoslovakia was extremely controversial, and caused a split within the party when the party officially declared to be against the invasion, and when the Kymenlaakso District of the SKP defended the actions of the Soviet Union.
-Taistoism was a well-known ideology in Finland, and Sinisalo himself become a well-known person to the public, especially after a Helsingin Sanomat article on the movement and Kulttuuritaistolaisuus (Cultural Taistoism).

-Cultural Taistoism was the phenomenon of Taistoist messaging being spread through popular culture, especially in the political music movement of the 1970s in Finland.
-Love Records, a famous record company known for their Taistoist and Marxist-Leninist songs was highly influential, them alongside individual bands and musical groups such as Agit-prop and KOM-teatteri were known across Finland.
-Thousands of Taistoists would be expelled from the Communist Party throughout 1985–1987, and they would organize into the Communist Party of Finland (Unity) (SKPy).
-The SKPy which rebranded itself to the Communist Party of Finland in 1994, is the successor of the Communist Party and believes in Marxism-Leninism.